The User Interface Extension features one of the fastest graphics engines, associated with a unique int-based event management system.

-The diagram below shows a simplified view of the components involved in the provisioning of a Java user interface.
+The diagram below shows a simplified view of the components involved in the provisioning of User Interface Extension.

-For the MicroEJ Simulator, the platform is supplied with a set of software widgets that generically support a range of input devices, such as buttons, joysticks and touchscreens, and output devices such as pixelated displays and LEDs.
-With the help of the Front Panel Designer tool that forms part of the MicroEJ Workbench the user must define a front panel mock-up using these widgets.
-The user must provide a set of listeners that connects the input widgets to event generators.
-The user may choose to simulate events that will ultimately come from a special-purpose input device using one of the standard input widgets; the listener will do the necessary translation.
-The user must also supply, in Java, a display extension that adapts the supplied display widget to the specifics of the hardware being simulated.
+The MicroEJ Simulator provides all features of MicroUI library.
+The three modules are grouped together in a module called Front Panel.
+The Front Panel is supplied with a set of software widgets that generically support a range of input devices such as buttons, joysticks and touchscreens, and output devices such as displays and LEDs.
+With the help of the Front Panel Designer tool that forms part of the MicroEJ Workbench the user must define a Front Panel mock-up using these widgets.

 The Display module also manages fonts and images.
 The fonts and images are pre-processed before compiling the MicroEJ application.
 The following diagram depicts the components involved in its design, along with the provided tools: